novadeta/novadeta/README.md

 <img src="./1500x500.jpg"> </img>
 </p>

-#### Tentang Saya
-Hi!
-I'm Ade Oktaviano Arrahman, a **Web Developer** passionate about exploring the latest technologies and crafting engaging, interactive websites.
-I'm always open to new challenges in the web development world.
-Let's collaborate and create something awesome together!
+Focusing on web development and modern software architecture.
+Passionate about new technologies, building interactive websites, and open to challenges and collaboration.

 #### Connect with me!